 Activity or transaction history if it identifies a person uniquely

-GDPR regulations also ask for extra care for children/minors who are below the age of 16.
+GDPR also asks for extra care for children/minors who are below the age of 16.

 Until now, most data protection laws have only looked at the data acquisition part.
 GDPR focuses not just on data acquisition but also on data management practices.